 Author: Sangeetha Murali

-There is no doubt we are living in a country filled with garbage.
-Currently, India produces about 100,000 tons of municipal solid waste every day, which sums up to about 36.5 million tons annually.
-Civic authorities are spending about INR500 to INR1500 per ton for handling solid waste.
+There is no doubt we are living in a country filled with garbage today.
+Currently, India produces around 100,000 tons of municipal solid waste every day, which sums up to about 36.5 million tons annually.
+Civic authorities are spending about INR1000-1500 per ton for handling this solid waste.

 Why should we re-use paper?

 Nearly 93% of the paper we use is derived from trees.
 To produce one kilogram of paper, 324 liters of water is used, while one sheet of A4 paper takes up 10 liters of water.
-To meet the amplifying demand for paper, trees are being cut rapidly and we are faced with serious repercussions of deforestation.
-While it was estimated that the ongoing electronic revolution will reduce the demand for paper, the lack of equal distribution and opportunity to access electronic benefits has meant that the demand for paper continues to rise in developing countries and it is predicted to double by 2030.
+To meet this ever-increasing demand for paper, trees are being cut rapidly and we are faced with serious repercussions of deforestation.
+While it was estimated that the ongoing electronic revolution will reduce the demand for paper, the lack of equal distribution and opportunity to access electronic benefits has meant that the demand for paper continues to rise in developing countries and, it is predicted to double by 2030.

 10 Ideas to Reuse Waste Paper

 1Paper Mache Decoration Item

 Paper mache is a paste formed by mixing 1/4th of water and glue to 3/4th of paper.
 Use waste paper strips along with the paste to create decoration items of different shapes and sizes.

 2Paper Mache Paper Bowl